The Renewable Energy Law Review: Nigeria

 Conclusions and outlook

-As a sequel to Nigeria's participation in the Paris Agreement on Climate Change, there has been increased attention on the desirability and possibility of increasing power generation through renewable energy sources, thus meeting Nigeria's Intended Nationally Determined Contribution (INDC) 2030 target to mitigate climate change.60 Nigeria's renewable energy strategy in this regard includes solar power generation and a decrease in the predominant use of fossil fuel burning generator sets.61
+As a sequel to Nigeria's participation in the Paris Agreement on Climate Change, there has been increased attention on the desirability and possibility of increasing power generation through renewable energy sources, thus meeting Nigeria's intended nationally determined contribution 2030 target to mitigate climate change.62 Nigeria's renewable energy strategy in this regard includes solar power generation and a decrease in the predominant use of fossil fuel-burning generator sets.63

-The renewable energy attitude is complemented by international donors like the USAID and World Bank and local visionaries like Zolar Electric and Arnergy Solar Limited that have invested in renewable energy in Nigeria.
+The renewable energy attitude is complemented by international donors (such as the USAID and the World Bank) and local visionaries (such as Zolar Electric and Arnergy Solar Limited) that have invested in renewable energy in Nigeria.
 It is hoped that the investments will be reflected and enforcement will be complemented by wider adoption of renewable energy.

-13 See MT Ladan (2018) 'Achieving Sustainable Development Goals through Effective Domestic Laws and Policies on the Environment and Climate Change'.
-Vol 48(1) Environmental Policy and Law, pp 42–63.
+13 MT Ladan, 'Achieving Sustainable Development Goals through Effective Domestic Laws and Policies on the Environment and Climate Change' (2018) Volume 48(1) Environmental Policy and Law, pp. 42–63.

-14 This has been reflected in the Federal Government Pioneer Industry List, Gazette No. 84, Vol. 104 of 2017 which grants an initial tax holiday of three years renewable for two additional years.
+14 This has been reflected in the Federal Government Pioneer Industry List, Gazette No. 84, Volume 104 of 2017, which grants an initial tax holiday of three years that is renewable for two additional years.

 17 Including the replacement of lighting sources (like kerosene lanterns) with conservative light bulbs.

-18 National Energy Efficiency Action Plans (NEEAP) (2015 – 2030) (2016 Policy document, Para 2.1.3).
-Evaluation of standards shall be carried out in collaboration with the Standards Organization of Nigeria (SON).
+18 See NEEAP 2016 policy document, paragraph 2.1.3.
+Evaluation of standards shall be carried out in collaboration with the Standards Organisation of Nigeria.

 20 Clement Ezeolisah, 'NERC Directs System Operators to Priortise Dispatching all Hydro Power Stations to Check Flooding in Nigeria' (2019) https://nsong.org/MediaPublicity/NewsDetails?NewsID=81 (accessed 28 May 2021).